We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Measurement time: Most devices take 30 seconds to take one reading.

 Several portable ECG monitors are available to buy online.
-People should carefully read the product descriptions to ensure that they are purchasing the right device for their needs.
+People should carefully read the product descriptions to ensure they purchase the right device for their needs.

 Many of these ECG monitors are not suitable for individuals who have pacemakers or implantable cardioverter defibrillators.
 If a person has any of these devices, they should contact a doctor before making a purchase.

-This portable ECG monitor has a compact size, allowing people to carry it in their pocket.
+This portable ECG monitor is compact, allowing a person to carry it in their pocket.
 It is compatible with most smartphones.

-- an ability to record 30 seconds of a person’s heart rate and rhythm
+Other features include the ability to record 30 seconds of a person’s heart rate and rhythm and PC software for saving, viewing, and sharing reports.

 People can use this device by placing their hands on the sensors on either side of the ECG monitor and holding still for 30 seconds.
 They can then sync their data to their smartphone.

 The KardiaMobile does not require any wires or patches.
-People can simply place the sensors on the back of their smartphone and press their fingers to the device.
+An individual can simply place the sensors on the back of their smartphone and press their fingers to the device.
 They can then save and share their readings with a doctor.

 This device is compatible with most smart devices.
 It is compatible with the iPhone 5 and later models, a wide range of Android devices, and most iPads.